This humble mammal may not look like a hero but it's message WILL save lives.

-Don't Get a Stoat, aimed at children, shows the importance of getting an alarm as well as correctly positioning it along with regularly testing and maintenance.
+The Don't Get a Stoat series, aimed at children, shows the importance of getting an alarm as well as correctly positioning it along with regularly testing and maintenance.

-The animation covers the fictitious plight of the hapless rodent being plucked from its natural environment by people hoping to harness its distinctive cry.
+The animation covers the fictitious plight of the hapless creature being plucked from its natural environment by people hoping to use it as a makeshift safety device.

 Lacking the cunning of its weasel cousin and the good looks of the ferret things look bleak for the South Eastern Panic Stoat.

 Community Safety Group Manager Glenn Bowyer said: "This animation will highlight the importance of smoke alarms in a new and innovative way.